1EdTech Consortium Announces Open-Standards Requirements for Digital Content and Application Integration

 1EdTech Member K-12 Districts and Higher Education Institutions Are Leading the Charge for Open-Standards Based Integration as Education Evolves to e-Textbooks, Digital Video & Interactive Digital Formats

-Lake Mary, Florida, USA – 19 February 2013 – The IMS Global Learning Consortium (IMS Global) today announced at the IMS quarterly meeting at Lone Star College, USA, the availability of a new briefing document providing public guidance to districts and states regarding how to achieve open-standards based integration of digital curriculum materials based on the IMS standards.
+Lake Mary, Florida, USA – 19 February 2013 – The 1EdTech Consortium (1EdTech) today announced at the 1EdTech quarterly meeting at Lone Star College, USA, the availability of a new briefing document providing public guidance to districts and states regarding how to achieve open-standards based integration of digital curriculum materials based on the 1EdTech standards.

-The IMS standards for digital content and applications are being championed currently by more than 60 states, districts, higher education institutions, and systems.
-A full list of IMS supporters can be found here: /membersandaffiliates.html
+The 1EdTech standards for digital content and applications are being championed currently by more than 60 states, districts, higher education institutions, and systems.
+A full list of 1EdTech supporters can be found here: /membersandaffiliates.html

 1EdTech is a nonprofit organization that advances technology that can affordably scale and improve educational participation and attainment.
 1EdTech members are leading suppliers, institutions and government organizations that are enabling the future of education by collaborating on interoperability and adoption initiatives.
 1EdTech sponsors Learning Impact: A global awards program & conference to recognize the impact of innovative technology on educational access, affordability, and quality.